vdmkenny/Project_Mobile_Remote_App/README.md

 Shows textarea where text to be said by robot can be entered, a 'speak' button and a __back__ button.

 ####Settings view
 Shows preferences to be saved.
 No save button, click/select is autosaved to DB and a __back__ button.
+?color, Token?

 ####Manual view
 Shows tree view of all actions for all types as treeview; opens currently selected as standard and a __back__ button.